tjoyner/ofvioletsandlicorice/chapter18.md

 "I did a bullshit thing last night.
 I know it.
 And it won't be the last time, if the drama continues.
 And therefore, in some way, it has to stop."

-She looked at Daniel, she didn't have the look of someone asking for forgiveness, but said: "Or the next one will be worse.
+She looked at Daniel, she didn't have the look of someone asking to be forgiven, but said: "Or the next time will be worse.
 Do you have any advice?"

 Amalia looked at Daniel.
 There was boldness in her eyes, [the request must have cost her in misguided pride](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#malinteso).
 But in their light there were also reflections of the softness and apprehension of a childlike gaze, frightened.